priynshi10/Roamverse-odoo-hackathon/Readme.md

 ## 🎨 Component Design System

-Traveloop uses ShadCN UI as a base, extended with custom tokens for a travel-inspired aesthetic.
+Roamverse uses ShadCN UI as a base, extended with custom tokens for a travel-inspired aesthetic.

 ### Color Palette